Event research Tallinn Rock Festival 2026 / 3 Days Fri 31.7 - Sun 2.8

 Native range of Scorpiones

-Scorpions (order Scorpiones) are predatory arachnids with eight legs, a pair of grasping pincers and a narrow, segmented tail, often carried in a characteristic forward curve over the back and always ending with a stinger.
-The evolutionary history of scorpions goes back 435 million years.
+Scorpions (order Scorpiones) are predatory arachnids with eight legs, a pair of grasping pincers (or Chelae) and a narrow, segmented tail, often carried in a characteristic forward curve over the back and always ending with a stinger.
+The evolutionary history of scorpions goes back to the Silurian Period, approximately 430 million years ago.
 They mainly live in deserts but have adapted to a wide range of environmental conditions, and can be found on all continents except Antarctica.
 There are over 2,500 described species, with 22 extant (living) families recognized to date.
 Their taxonomy is being revised to account for 21st-century genomic studies.

 The vast majority of species do not seriously threaten humans, and healthy adults usually do not need medical treatment after a sting.
 About 25 species (fewer than one percent) have venom capable of killing a human, which happens frequently in the parts of the world where they live, primarily where access to medical treatment is unlikely.